ocnblu/SEP592/README.md

+# KAIST 2020 Summer Semester SEP592 Project
-# SEP592: CIT-based Automatic Test Code and Procedure Generation for Spacecraft
+# CIT-based Automatic Test Code and Procedure Generation for Spacecraft

 > The objective of this project is automatically to generate test codes and/or procedures for the spacecraft by the CIT (Combinatorial Interaction Test) tool.

-> The main idea came from the paper:
+> The main idea came from the paper:<br>
-> Y. Jia, M. Cohen, M. Harman, and J. Petke.
-Learning combinatorial interaction test generation strategies using hyperheuristic search.
-In International Conference on Software Engineering (ICSE’15), 2015.
+> Y. Jia, M. Cohen, M. Harman, and J. Petke.<br>
+> **Learning combinatorial interaction test generation strategies using hyperheuristic search** <br>
+> In International Conference on Software Engineering (ICSE’15), 2015.

 > All the programs is implemented using Python, and it requires Python modules: argparse, math, random, copy, numpy and datetime.